 Civil processes are when you are served with legal papers, which can be a court order.
 You can find these civil process orders by contacting the Skagit County Sheriff’s office, online or by phone.

 All registered sex offenders have to be registered and listed on either a national or state sex offender database.
 The people on these databases have been convicted in a court of law of a sex crime.
 You are able to view sex offenders on the website, but keep in mind that you will not be able to find the exact address, rather the block of the address that they registered.

 Court Records are public records.
 Court Records include a case file containing a docket sheet and any documents filed in your case.
 You can access court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court office in the jurisdiction where the case was filed.

 Each and every state maintains a record of someone’s criminal past.
 These state databases are linked together so you are able to track criminal convictions from other states.
 You are able to go to the Skagit County Courthouse and make an inquiry, or check online.
-You must know which county the crime occured in, and in the event that it was in a different state entirely, you might have to pay a fee for a more intensive search.
+You must know which county the crime occurred in, and in the event that it was in a different state entirely, you might have to pay a fee for a more intensive search.